7 Weeks Pregnant

 With all the waiting, your mind may be full of curiosity.
 You might even be wondering whether you could be expecting more than one baby.
 There are symptoms of twin pregnancy at 7 weeks besides seeing two gestational sacs on an ultrasound.
 For example, if you had a blood test to determine your pregnancy, your doctor would have found a higher level of the pregnancy hormone hCG in your blood.
 Some twin moms have earlier and/or more severe morning sickness (due to the hCG), and of course, moms of multiples may start to show earlier.

-Being 7 weeks pregnant can cause a whole range of symptoms.
-Some are no biggie and some can make it difficult to get through your day.
-These are a few of the most widespread:
+At 7 weeks pregnant, symptoms can vary from day to day—and there are plenty of them to experience.
+Some are no biggie, and others can make it difficult to get through the day.
+These are a few of the most widespread symptoms of pregnancy at 7 weeks:

 Nausea

-Morning sickness may be going strong at week 7 of pregnancy.
+Morning sickness may be going strong.
 Hang in there, and try to find ways to cope.
 Some moms-to-be have success easing their tummy troubles with ginger, Vitamin B6 and acupressure wristbands.
 When your hormones become more normal in the second trimester, the nausea should decrease or even disappear.
 Moms-to-be who are 7 weeks pregnant with twins may be more likely to have nausea and vomiting, since they likely have heightened levels of the hormones that cause morning sickness.

 Food cravings and/or aversions